arshad404/Meet-plus/README.md

 ## Tech Stack used - MERN

-### For Chatting and Video confrencing, I used simple-peer npm module and for chats are stored in cache(redis).
+### For Chatting and Video confrencing, I used simple-peer npm module and chats are stored in cache(redis).